 While these reflect an awareness of health problems, said Dr. Larsen, they also show a "fairyland wish for miracle cures and overnight solutions to age-old problems.

-"Such, wonders may well come from research laboratories - but it is more realistic for us to prepare for a long, step-by-step advance against the complex diseases we find ourselves battling to dangers of overweight, unbalanced diets, lack of exercise, too much drinking and smoking, and he can prescribe moderate routines as preventive measures.
+"Such wonders may well come from research laboratories - but it is more realistic for us to prepare for a long, step-by-step advance against the complex diseases we find ourselves battling today.